josephinewilliams8/Clean-Room-Detection/README.md

 and validation sets which can be downloaded to any device.

-Once the dataset is downloaded (it should be a ZIP folder which ends in .yolov8), 'Extract All' from the folder and save the folder to a Google Drive account.
-Then, open up Google Colab.
+Once the dataset is downloaded (it should be a ZIP folder which ends in .yolov8), 'Extract All' from the folder and save the folder to a Google Drive account (the path of this folder should be copied in place of **INSERT FOLDER PATH HERE** in the code extract below).

-On Google Colab, change runtime to T4 GPU, and make sure to Mount Google Drive.
-Copy the following code, entering one line at a time:
+Now, log into Google Colab.
+In Google Colab, change runtime to T4 GPU, and make sure to Mount Google Drive.
+Copy the following code:

     !pip install ultralytics